Basement Waterproofing: Why It’s Important to Keep Your Basement Dry

 Another factor is ground settling.
 Foundations built over expansive soils are prone to settlement as are foundations built on soil fills that have not been compacted.

 Another problem involves hydrostatic pressure.
 This phenomenon, which involves water coming up through drains or cracks in the floor, occurs when water does not drain away properly from the foundation.
 This is especially true if your gutters are not installed properly, cleaned regularly or other sources of water are allowed to puddle near the foundation of your home, versus being properly drained away from it.
+If you do not have gutters, feel free to jump to the interactive gutter cost estimator, input information about your home and get a free online estimate.

 In short, there is no one-size-fits-all solution when it comes to basement waterproofing methods.
 The solutions depend on several factors, which include: